Master of Science in Psychology

 Advantages

-• You will learn and work with nationally recognized faculty in the fields of social, cognitive, developmental, and clinical psychology.
-Over the past 5 years, our faculty have published 50 articles, presented 157 times at conferences, had their research cited over 2000 times, and received over $50,000 in grant funding.
+- You will learn and work with nationally recognized faculty in the fields of social, cognitive, developmental, and clinical psychology.
+Over the past 5 years, the faculty have published a total of 21 peer-reviewed publications and 6 non-peer reviewed publications.
+Of these publications, 13 have involved students from the University of Indianapolis.
+We have also earned 9 grants, totaling $160,160.

 MS in Psychology Vs. MHC